You can use Veeam Agent for Linux to create transactionally consistent backups of Veeam Agent machines that run the PostgreSQL database system.

 By default, Veeam Agent recursively scans the /etc and /var/lib directories for the configuration files of PostgreSQL instances.
 If your instance is stored in a custom location, you must specify its location in the PostgreSQL configuration file — VeeamPostgreSQLAgent.xml.
 You must create this file in the /etc/veeam/ directory.
 To explicitly include or exclude specific directories in/from processing, you can use the following elements in the configuration file:

+- AddConfigDirs — use this element to specify paths to directories that you want Veeam Agent to scan.

 - ExcludeConfigDirs — use this element to specify paths to directories that you do not want Veeam Agent to scan.
-For example:

-- AddConfigDirs — use this element to specify paths to directories that you want Veeam Agent to scan.
-For example:

-You can specify directories that you want to exclude and directories that you want to include in the same configuration file.
+You can specify directories that you want to include and directories that you want to exclude in the same configuration file.

 - If a PostgreSQL instance is detected, Veeam Agent collects information about its state and configuration settings.
 The following Veeam Agent behavior depends on the collected information: